Italy–Qatar relations: Economic relations

 Trade turnover between Qatar and Italy have dropped in recent years.
 It was at its highest in 2012 when it reached €3.4 billion.
 By 2016, this figure decreased to €1.75 billion.
 This is attributed to less imports of Italian goods into Qatar and a lower demand of Qatari hydrocarbons by Italy, which constitute most of Qatar's exports to the country.
 Nonetheless, bilateral trade volume is still relatively high, with Italy being Qatar's 7th largest supplier.

-Historically, Qatari investment in Italy has been insignificant due to perceived corruption in Italy by Qatari officials.
-In April 2013, the Qatari government purchased Palazzo della Gherardesca in Florence for €150 million.
-Investment relations started to improve in 2015 with the assistance of Prime Minister Matteo Renzi, who discussed possible investment opportunities with Emir Tamim bin Hamad at the November 2015 U.N.
-Climate Conference in Paris.
-Negotiations over-investment in the Banca Monte dei Paschi di Siena between Renzi and Tamim bin Hamad began two months later, but were halted after Renzi resigned as Prime Minister.
 In 2017, the value of Qatari investments in Italy was at roughly €2 billion and was mostly centered in Italy's tourism industry.

+On 23 October 2023, Italy’s Eni SpA signed a 27-year liquefied natural gas deal with QatarEnergy.

 Military relations

 Qatar is an important customer for Italy's defense industry.
 Italian shipbuilding company Fincantieri reached a €4 billion agreement with Qatar's government in June 2016 to construct vessels for its navy.
 Also included in the deal were support services and construction of a dock.
 In August 2017, Qatar purchased seven navy ships from Italy at a cost of €5 billion.
 A massive deal was concluded between Qatar and defense company Leonardo S.p.A. in March 2018 in which Qatar would buy 28 NH90 helicopters along with flight simulators for these helicopters.
 Shortly after the deal, Qatar and Italy carried out joint naval exercises in the Persian Gulf.

+In 2024, Fincantieri signed a Memorandum of Understanding with Qatar's BQ Solutions to develop Italian-led training programs for the Qatar Emiri Naval Forces.
+The agreement, announced during the MILIPOL Qatar conference, builds on Fincantieri’s existing contract with Qatar, expanding training and operational support for Qatari naval personnel.